MartensCedric/chess-replay/README.md

-# chess-replay
+# What is Chess Replay?
+Chess Replay is a PGN file reader using SDL2.
+It allows chess players to replay matches in order to improve by studying.
+Chess Replay is currently in very early development and should not be used.

 # What is a PGN file?
-PGN stands for "Portable Game Notation", it was made to faciliate the sharing of chess games across chessplayers.
+PGN stands for "Portable Game Notation", it's purpose it to make chess games easy to share across chess players.
 You can read much more [here](https://www.chessclub.com/user/help/PGN-spec).